 Viewers also felt connected to its characters, especially Coach Eric Taylor (Kyle Chandler) and his wife Tami Taylor (Connie Britton).
 They were the definition of marriage goals in the fictional town of Dillon, Texas, where high school football is the highlight of everyone's year.
 The lovable Tim Riggins (Taylor Kitsch), Jason Street (Scott Porter), Lyla Garrity (Minka Kelly), Matt Saracen (Zach Gilford), Julie Taylor (Aimee Teegarden), Landry Clark (Jesse Plemons), Tyra Collette (Adrianne Palicki) and Buddy Garrity (Brad Leland) kept fans tuning in week after week.

-Despite taking place in a small town, the beloved show was actually filmed throughout the city of Austin.
 Here are a few filming locations from the show that you can still see today.

 1. Dillon High School Stadium

 In real life, that football field is at an actual high school.
 The Kuempel Stadium at Pflugerville High School to be exact.
 It's not exactly the same as watching the Dillon Panthers, but if you're local, you can stop by the high school for a football game during their season.
 Also, Pflugerville's football team is also the Panthers so that must have made it easy during filming!

 Taylor Kitsch as Tim Riggins will forever be one of televisions best bad boy characters.
 The house where he lived with his brother Billy is still a privately owned home in Austin, but you can drive by today and wish you were showing up to one of Riggins' crazy parties.

 The former Baker Center served as East Dillon on the show though they sold the property to Alamo Drafthouse movie theaters.
 As of now, nothing has been done with the property so it's unclear what's in store for this space!